A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Transformation to a control-oriented model

+Subsequently, we present the application of the three presented methods for surrogate development to the three example systems of Section~\ref{section:ModelImplementation}.
+For all NARX models, a lag parameter of $l=10$ is chosen along with a time step of $10 \, s$.
 To train data-based models, sufficiently informative training data sets are required.
 In order to obtain these data sets, random values are sampled from the permissible ranges of the inputs for the models, and these values are applied to the system for different time durations.
-For both models, the training data set $\{X,Y\}$ contains $100 \, 000$ samples.
-Taking into account \eqref{eq:InputOutputEquationNARX}, a single sample corresponds to:
+For all models, the training data set $\{X,Y\}$ contains $100 \, 000$ samples.
+Figure~\ref{figure:ComparisonDifferentModels} shows the prediction accuracy of the different surrogate modeling methods applied to the different systems.